-The fair value of the option to increase the Company's share of the rights in equity accounted investee, is presented in the Statement of Financial Positon based on an external independent valuation (Level 3).
-The fair value of the option is estimated according to various scenarios using the Monte Carlo model and according to risk-free rate of 1.6% (as at December 31, 2108: between 2.4% -2.6%) (see Note 8).
+As at December 31, 2019 and 2020 the fair value of the option to increase the Company's share of the rights in equity accounted investee, is presented in the Statement of Financial Positon based on a valuation (Level 3).
+The fair value of the option is estimated according to various scenarios using the Monte Carlo model and according to risk-free rate of 1.6% (See Note 8).